ctjong/orion/CONTRIBUTING.md

 Windows:
 $ build.bat /test
 ```
-5. Hit the Runner button at the top.
-For each environment in the dropdown, run the orion-data tests and make sure all of them pass.
+5. You can run the tests in Postman manually one-by-one, but make sure you run them in order from top to bottom so that the variables can be set properly.
+Or you can use Postman's collection runner that automatically runs all tests, by clicking the Runner button at the top.
+For both methods, you need to make sure that all tests pass for each environment (mssql-azure, mysql-s3, mysql-local).